hafifuyku/roam-o-mine/README.md

 # roam-o-mine
-Fixed some issues at Roam Reasearch that were annoying to me
+Fixed some issues at Roam Reasearch that were annoying to me.

 * Changed the font stack
 * Made bullets bigger, spacier